tinganho/balanced-storage/README.md

 }
 ```
 ## Inheritance
 Notice first, that whenever there is a scope with an unmatched `on` or `off` toggles.
 The unmatched toogle annotates the containing method.
-Here we show the inherited annotation in comments below:
+Here we show the inherited annotation in the comments below:
 ```typescript
 class View<M> {
     // on UserChangeTitle